 PRRA SWIM LESSON TRANSITION:

-PRRA will be transition from Red Cross swimming lessons to the Lifesaving Society swimming lesson program.
+PRRA has transitioned from Red Cross swimming lessons to the Lifesaving Society swimming lesson program.

 Parents/Guardians : To ensure your child is placed in the correct level for swimming lessons, we offer free evaluations during public swim times.

 Spend quality time with your child while you both have fun and learn and socialize.
 Through structured in-water interaction between parent and child, we stress the importance of play in developing water-positive attitudes and skills.